PritishAnalyst/Data_job_salary_calculator/README.md

 ## 📌 Insights Unlocked

 - Senior roles and engineering positions tend to offer higher median salaries
-- Regional variations are clearly visible; countries like the U.S. and France report the highest averages
+- Regional variations are clearly visible
 - Internship and part-time roles offer significantly lower compensation but vary by region

 ---